EXPERIENCE THE CAPITAL OF JOY IN SALVADOR DE BAHIA

-Pelourinho, the historic center, is an architectural jewel, with an array of opulent churches – carved and embellished with an abundance of gold leaf.
-Much of the fine work was done by slaves, who once it was completed were not allowed inside.
-Thus they labored at night for a century to build a beautiful church for themselves – Our Lady of the Rosary.
+Pelourinho, the city’s historic center, is an architectural jewel, with an array of opulent churches—carved and embellished with an abundance of gold leaf.
+The slaves who built much of Pelourinho were not allowed inside once work was complete.
+Barred from their creation, they labored at night for a century to build a beautiful church for themselves—Our Lady of the Rosary.